Skip to main content

 • email, text or write to relatives or friends.

-The teacher will focus on expanding your child's writing skills.
+The teacher will focus on expanding your child's writing knowledge and skills.
 For example, by the end of the year your child will:

-• write letters and numbers neatly with a good pencil grip
+• handwrite letters and numbers neatly using a good pencil grip

 • break down simple words into sounds and spell them